 We are a biopharmaceutical company focused on discovering and developing novel small molecule therapeutics that selectively degrade diseasecausing proteins by harnessing the body's own natural protein degradation system.
 Our proprietary targeted protein degradation, or TPD, platform, which we refer to as PegasusTM, allows us to discover highly selective small molecule protein degraders with activity against disease-causing proteins throughout the body.
 We believe that our small molecule protein degraders have unique advantages over existing therapies and allow us to address a large portion of the human genome that was previously intractable with traditional modalities.
 We focus on biological pathways that have been clinically validated but where key biological nodes/proteins have not been drugged or inadequately drugged.
 To date, we have utilized our PegasusTM platform to design novel protein degraders focused in the areas of immunology-inflammation and oncology, and we continue to apply our platform's capabilities to additional therapeutic areas.
 We have a mission to drug all target classes in human cells using TPD.
 Our current clinical stage programs are IRAK4, IRAKIMiD, and STAT3, which each address high impact targets within the interleukin-1 receptor/toll-like receptor, or IL-1R/TLR, and janus kinase/signal transducers and activators of transcription, or JAK/STAT, pathways, providing the opportunity to treat a broad range of immune-inflammatory diseases, hematologic malignancies, and solid tumors.
 Our programs exemplify our focus on addressing high impact targets that have been elusive to conventional modalities and that drive the pathogenesis of multiple serious diseases with significant unmet medical needs.
 In February 2021, we initiated the single ascending dose, or SAD, portion of our Phase 1 trial of KT-474 in adult healthy volunteers.
 In July 2021, we initiated the multiple ascending dose, or MAD, portion of the Phase 1 trial of KT-474 in healthy volunteers.
 We completed dose escalation in the SAD and MAD portions of this Phase 1 trial in December 2021.
 We completed a single dose, food-effect cohort to establish the dose for the patient cohort, or Part C, of the KT-474 Phase 1 trial.
-Part C has commenced dosing and includes hidradenitis suppurativa, or HS, and atopic dermatitis, or AD, patients.
+Part C is an open-label study of KT-474 administered daily on an outpatient basis for 28 days, with patients followed through day 42.
+This cohort, which was recently completed, included patients with either moderate-to-severe hidradenitis suppurativa (HS) or atopic dermatitis (AD).
 With respect to our IRAK4 program, we are collaborating with Sanofi S.A, or Sanofi, on the development of drug candidates targeting IRAK4 outside the oncology and immuno-oncology fields.
 In November 2021, we announced that we received FDA clearance of our investigational new drug application, or IND, to evaluate our STAT3 degrader, KT-333, in a Phase 1 clinical trial in patients with relapsed/refractory liquid and solid tumors, including aggressive lymphomas.
 Patient enrollment and dosing are ongoing.
-In November 2021, we also announced that we received FDA clearance of our IND, to evaluate our IRAKIMiD degrader, KT-413, in a Phase 1 clinical trial in patients with relapsed/refractory B cell lymphomas, including MYD88 mutant diffuse large B cell lymphomas (DLBCL).
+In November 2021, we also announced that we received FDA clearance of our IND, to evaluate our IRAKIMID degrader, KT-413, in a Phase 1 clinical trial in patients with relapsed/refractory B cell lymphomas, including MYD88 mutant diffuse large B cell lymphomas (DLBCL).
 Patient enrollment and dosing are ongoing.
 Our next program, currently in IND-enabling activities, is a degrader against the E3 ligase MDM2.
 Our MDM2 degrader has been developed to stabilize the tumor suppressor p53 and address a wide variety of p53 wild type tumor types in both solid tumors and hematologic malignancies.